Healthdirect Free Australian health advice you can count on.

 Key facts

-• Lung cancer is the most common cause of cancer related death in Australia.
+• Lung cancer is the most common cause of cancer-related death in Australia.

 What is lung cancer?

-• Small cell lung cancer (SCLC) makes up the remaining 15% of lung cancers.
-Small cell lung cancer usually starts in the middle part of the lungs and tends to spread more quickly than NSCLC.
+SCLC makes up the remaining 15% (15 per 100 cases) of lung cancers.
+It usually starts in the middle part of the lungs.
+It can spread more quickly than NSCLC.

 What are the symptoms of lung cancer?